Buildings and architecture of Bath: Victorian

 Above the top lock the canal passes through Sydney Gardens including two short tunnels and under two cast iron footbridges dating from 1800.
 Cleveland tunnel is 173 ft long and runs under Cleveland House, the former headquarters of the Kennet and Avon Canal Company.
 A trap-door in the tunnel roof was used to pass paperwork between clerks above and bargees below.
 Many of the bridges over the canal are also listed buildings.

 Victoria Bridge, which was built in 1836 across the River Avon, was an important early example of a cable-stayed bridge.

 As the size of the city and numbers of visitors grew new facilities opened.
 Cleveland Pools in Hampton Row, is a semi-circular lido built, by John Pinch the elder, around 1814.
 It is believed to be the oldest surviving public outdoor swimming pools in England.

 The Corridor is one of the world's earliest retail arcades, designed by architect Henry Goodridge and built in 1825, with a glass roof.
 The High Street end has a Doric colonnade.
 Each end has marble columns.
 A musicians gallery, with a wrought iron balustrade and gilt lions heads and garlands, is in the centre of the arcade.
 Cleveland Bridge was built in 1826 by William Hazledine with Henry Goodridge as the architect.

-St Michael's Church was rebuilt between 1835 and 1837 and St. Stephen's Church built in Walcot by James Wilson, between 1840 and 1845.
-The Bear Flat area south of the city centre was started by the Georgians but the main estate of Poets' Corner is late Victorian and Edwardian.
+St Michael's Church was rebuilt between 1835 and 1837; and St. Stephen's Church built in Walcot by James Wilson, between 1840 and 1845.